gustavoapolinario/gitops-argocd-sample/argocd-local-users/README.md

 ## Set/Change the user password

 To change password, you need to the below command.

-You need specify the user who will be changed the password and the new password for this user The command needs your current password too.
+You need specify the user who will be changed the password and the new password for this user.

+The command needs your current password too.
 The password of the same user logged, in other words, the password used on argocd login command.

 ```bash